nixkitax/circom-schnorr-verify/README.md

 # License:

 This project is licensed under the GPL-3.0 license.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.

 Please feel free to modify this readme according to your specific project needs and context.